 As you can see, this post teaches you to subtly say ‘No’, while saying ‘Yes’.
 However, there will be times when your answer should be nothing but a straightforward ‘Oh Yes’.
 To check if this is one of those times, find out who’s making that crazy-unreasonable-time-consuming-not-your-job request.

 If there is a request coming your way from the top guy at work (and by this, we mean that person who signs your pay-cheque, your boss’ pay-cheque, and his boss’ pay-cheque), you’re better off getting on top of it right now, no questions asked.

 But, there’s good news.
 These are also the kind of requests that will be backed by your boss and perhaps even his boss.
 (Remember those pay cheques!)
 So don’t feel shy to enlist their share of help to complete these ridiculously high-priority tasks.
 This may include re-prioritizing pending tasks with your boss, enlisting his or her help to get information quickly, or even taking on an “assistant” to speed things up.

 The last word…

-As any seasoned professional will tell you, corporate relationships thrive when you’re able to effectively communicate a harmonious ‘No’ even when you’re saying ‘Yes,’ or vice versa.
-Don’t just give in to your immediate instinct to get out of a task.
-When used right, your ‘No’ can be used to expand your mentor ship with a junior, expand your association with a teammate, or strengthen your partnership with a client.
-Make the effort to use these tips to build thriving and mutually-enriching partnerships (not mere associations).
+As any seasoned professional will tell you, corporate relationships thrive when you can effectively communicate a harmonious ‘No’ even when you’re saying ‘Yes,’ or vice versa.
+Don’t just surrender your instinct to get out of a task.
+When used right, your ‘No’ can be used to expand your mentorship with a junior, expand your association with a teammate, or strengthen your partnership with a client.
+Make an effort to use these tips to build thriving and mutually enriching partnerships (not mere associations).